2 Training (10 minutes)

 │ └── 999_Rep-1_Town06_13_route0_12_22_22_34_45

-Raw sensor data (images, LiDAR, RADAR, etc.) requires significant preprocessing before training - decompression, format conversion, and perturbation alignment.
-The training cache stores preprocessed and compressed data to disk, eliminating redundant computation and dramatically speeding up data loading.
-Once built, the cache is reused across training runs, reducing the data loading bottleneck.
+Raw sensor data (images, LiDAR, RADAR) requires preprocessing—decompression, format conversion, and temporal alignment.
+The training cache stores preprocessed, compressed data on disk, eliminating redundant computation and accelerating data loading.
+Once built, the cache is reused across all training runs.

 • persistent_cache: Stored alongside the dataset, reused across all training sessions.
-See implementation at PersistentCache.
+See PersistentCache

 data/carla_leaderboard2